Monthly Employment Situation Report: Quick Guide to Methods and Measurement Issues

 Comparing payroll and household survey employment

-For a detailed discussion of the differences between the employment measures from the payroll and household surveys, see the BLS report, Employment from the BLS household and payroll surveys.
-The report includes the following:
+For a detailed discussion of the differences between the employment measures from the payroll and household surveys, see Comparing employment from the BLS household and payroll surveys.
+It includes the following:

 - A side-by-side comparison of survey concepts, definitions, and methodologies